How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 In Practice

-Your client’s flight from Rome to Catania is cancelled last-minute.
 A reactive operator might tell the client to call the airline.

 A proactive partner is already monitoring the flight status.
-Before you’re even notified, they have rebooked the client on the next available flight, arranged a new airport transfer in Sicily, and adjusted the timing of that evening’s dinner reservation, ensuring the client’s journey continues with minimal disruption.
+Before you’re even notified, they’ve rebooked the client on the next available flight, arranged a new airport transfer in Sicily, and adjusted the timing of that evening’s dinner reservation.

 According to advisor feedback, 24/7 proactive support reduces client complaints by 80% compared to reactive-only models.